 Fellows will work with their mentors to develop leadership goals within their site of employment.

 This highly competitive program will select up to twenty (20) MSWs who have at least five years of post-master’s experience in PELC.
 Applicants from across the country are encouraged to apply.

-- Webinars and evening seminars throughout the year of mentorship
+- Evening conference calls throughout the year of mentorship

-The Zelda Foster Studies Program is funded by support from:
+The Zelda Foster Studies Program is funded with support from: